What We Do

 How To Apply

 Clerks of PYM Meetings or Clerks of Care, Counsel, and Overseers committees should consult the Emergency Fund Information Sheet [PDF].
 Requests must be made by Clerks of Meetings or Clerks of Overseers, who are responsible for determining that the need is real.
 Requests are handled quickly and confidentially by the General Secretary.
 Clerks requesting funds should write to the Director of Grant Making at NGutowski@pym.org, and follow up with a brief and concise letter of request describing the need and individuals involved.
-Individuals cannot apply and beneficiaries must be PYM members.
+Individuals cannot apply and beneficiaries must be PYM members; because of trust restrictions, it cannot support attenders of Monthly Meetings who are not members.
 There are no deadlines — applications are processed as they are received.

 The Emergency Fund was established in 1999 at the suggestion of the Monthly Meeting of Friends of Philadelphia, acting on behalf of the John Martin Trust in order “to supplement the assistance of Meetings [to their members], not supplant it.”